 10. If I switch my telephone service to Randolph, do I get to keep my same phone number?

 Randolph Fiber is a state-of-the-art fiber optic infrastructure that brings fiber optic service all the way to the home.
-It is the most current technology that is “future proof”, capable of delivering ultra-fast Internet connections, plus home telephone and TV service.
+It is the most current technology that is “future proof”, capable of delivering ultra-fast Internet connections, plus home telephone and a myrid of other services.
 Back to Top ^

 As with any utility, having the most capable and reliable infrastructure provides more value to the community and it’s residents.
 Connecting our Communities with fiber brings big benefits.
 Having the option for this much capacity attracts businesses that require large amounts of bandwidth for their operations.
 This may be the same case for residential customers.
 Customers are constantly needing and demanding higher amounts of bandwidth in their homes and businesses.
 This fiber investment prepares us all for what’s to come in the future.
 Back to Top ^